skizulot16/services-api-crud/README.md

 - **Request Body:**
   - `username`: The username of the user.
   - `password`: The password of the user.
+- **Response Body:**
+  - Authentication Status
+  - on succesful authentication, access token and refresh token from jwt

 ### Get All Services

 **Endpoint:** `/api/v1/services/`